 5. Don’t Overdo the Booze

 At first, it is a cool thing to quench the thirst of your throat.
 But after a few drinks, you will get tipsy and your movements can become shaky and uncontrolled.
-As a woman traveling alone, you should not let yourself get into such a situation as it makes you more vulnerable to getting robbed or falling victim to potential sexual predators.
+As a woman travelling alone, you should not let yourself get into such a situation as it makes you more vulnerable to getting robbed or falling victim to potential sexual predators.
 And sexual predators do really love to hit on foreigners.

 I am not saying that you should not drink while you are on the road.
 The key here is to keep things in moderation.
 Do not drink like a thirsty horse.
 Instead, you have to control yourself and be aware of what you are actually drinking.
 Is the bartender giving you the right drink?
 Did you order a cocktail that is too strong for you?
 Also, remember to keep an eye or a hand on your drink at all times, to make sure you don’t get spiked.
 The same rules apply wherever you are in the world, and although you might feel safe drinking with new friends, still remember to be careful.